Guachinches in Tenerife: Try the local food and wine

 Unlike other establisments that are classified as R - Restaurants or BC - Bar Cafeteria, Guachinches as classified as V - Vino de cosecha propria (homegrown wine).

 These types of establishments have appeared from the need of the local wine producers to sell their wine directly to customers, without intermediaries.
-That is why they were allowed to also serve food to accompany the wine, but the number of dishes is very limited and the ingredients must be either grown by the owner of the guachinche or sourced locally, in order to support local economy.
+That is why they were allowed to also serve food to accompany the wine, but the number of dishes is very limited and the ingredients must be either grown by the owner of the guachinche or sourced locally, in order to support the local economy.

 Each guachinche is allowed to be opened for a maximum of 4 months each year, or even less than that if they run out of their house wine.